GCSE Mathematics: Number

 Bounds

-Bounds refer to the limits within which a value lies.
-Understanding upper and lower bounds is crucial for accuracy in calculations.
+Understanding bounds involves recognizing the limits within which a number may vary, which is essential for accuracy in calculations.

 Prime Factorisation